dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

             following options:

             *   *Deselected*
+            *   *Deselected*

                 (Default) Specify the maximum amount of solver-access time, which must be less than or equal to the sum of the project's active solver-access time records.
+                (Default) Specify the maximum amount of solver-access time, which must be less than or equal to the sum of the project's active solver-access time records.

+            *   *Selected*
             *   *Selected*

                 Sets the maximum amount of solver-access time to the same as that of the project's **Default Solver Access Limit** field.

 .. _admin_member_status_viewing: